-13. The last setting which we will change before taking a look at the project on the target hardware is to activate HTTP user authentication and disable the FTP server so that no one else without our password has entry to the web server and no sneaky person can change the web pages which we have just programmed...
+12. The last setting which we will change before having a rest is to activate HTTP user authentication and disable the FTP server so that no one else without our password has entry to the web server and no sneaky person can change the web pages which we have just programmed...

-Browse to the administration page, deactivate FTP and activate HTTP server authentication before selecting the action to "Modify and save server settings".
-Finally click on "Perform desired action" and close your web browser..
+So browse to the administration page, deactivate FTP and activate HTTP server authentication before selecting the action to "Modify and save server settings".
+Finally click on "Perform desired action" and close the Internet Explorer.

-Open the web browser again and enter the device's address http://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and password "uTasker" to get in.
+Open Internet Explorer again and enter the device's address http://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and password "uTasker" to get in.

-Try to do something with the FTP server (like transfer the file with Copy_all.bat or delete the file system contents with delete_all.bat) and you will find that it simply won't work anymore.
-This is because the FTP server is no longer running in the simulated device and you can rest assured than no one out there will be able to change anything which you have loaded.
+Try to do something with the FTP server and you will find that it simply won't work anymore.
+This is because it is no longer running in the simulated device and you can rest assured than no one out there will be able to change anything which you have loaded.